michaelgrosner/tribeca/README.md

 ### Installation

-0) Installation is acheived using [docker](https://www.docker.com/).
-Please install docker for your system before preceeding.
-Mac only: Ensure boot2docker is already running.
+0) Please install [docker](https://www.docker.com/) for your system before preceeding.
+Mac/Windows only: Ensure boot2docker is already running.
 See [the docs](https://docs.docker.com/installation/mac/) for more help.

 1) Set up mongodb.
-If you do not have a mongo container already running: `docker run -p 27017:27017 --name tribeca-mongo -d mongo` will get you started.
+If you do not have a mongodb instance already running: `docker run -p 27017:27017 --name tribeca-mongo -d mongo`.

 2) Copy the repository [Dockerfile](https://raw.githubusercontent.com/michaelgrosner/tribeca/master/Dockerfile) into a text editor.
 Change the environment variables to input your exchange connectivity information, account information, and mongoDB credentials.